brunokoga/Montevideo/magicItems_dir/magicItemCreation.md

 The creator must have prepared the spell to be placed in the potion (or must know the spell, in the case of a sorcerer or bard) and must provide any material component or focus the spell requires.

 Material components are consumed when he begins working, but a focus is not.
 (A focus used in brewing a potion can be reused.)
 The act of brewing triggers the prepared spell, making it unavailable for casting until the character has rested and regained spells.
-(That is, that spell slot is expended from the caster's currently prepared spells, just as if it had been cast.)
+(That is, that spell slot is expended from the caster's currently prepared spells, just as if it had been cast.
 Brewing a potion requires 1 day.

 **Item Creation Feat Required** : [Brew Potion](../feats#_brew-potion).

-**Skill Used in Creation** : [Spellcraft](../skills/spellcraft#_spellcraft) or [Craft](../skills/craft#_craft) (alchemy)
+**Skill Used in Creation** : [Spellcraft](../skill_dir/spellcraft#_spellcraft or [Craft](../skill_dir/craft#_craft) (alchemy)

 ## Creating Rings

 To create a magic ring, a character needs a heat source.
 He also needs a supply of materials, the most obvious being a ring or the pieces of the ring to be assembled.
 The cost for the materials is subsumed in the cost for creating the ring.
 Ring costs are difficult to determine.
 Refer to Table: Estimating Magic Item Gold Piece Values and use the ring prices in the ring descriptions as a guideline.
 Creating a ring generally costs half the ring's market price.

 Rings that duplicate spells with costly material components add in the value of 50 × the spell's component cost.
 Having a spell with a costly component as a prerequisite does not automatically incur this cost.
 The act of working on the ring triggers the prepared spells, making them unavailable for casting during each day of the ring's creation.
-(That is, those spell slots are expended from the caster's currently prepared spells, just as if they had been cast.)
+(That is, those spell slots are expended from the caster's currently prepared spells, just as if they had been cast.

 Creating some rings may entail other prerequisites beyond or other than spellcasting.
 See the individual descriptions for details.